-Is it possible to recover missing (lost), deleted or formatted data from an APFS formatted storage drive on macOS High Sierra?
-Well, we will try to find out the answer by using the latest Stellar Phoenix Mac Data Recovery Professional utility.
+Is it possible to recover missing (lost), deleted or formatted data from an APFS formatted storage drive on macOS Mojave or High Sierra?
+Well, we will try to find out the answer by using the latest data recovery utility for Mac.
 Let’s see what happened…

-We heard about APFS file system during the launch of OS X El Capitan, Sierra but APFS made it much awaited inclusion in macOS High Sierra 10.13.
-In the High Sierra Disk Utility, you have the option to format your (internal/external) hard drive with APFS file system.
+We heard about APFS file system during the launch of OS X El Capitan, Sierra but APFS made it much-awaited inclusion in macOS High Sierra 10.13.
+In the Mojave/High Sierra Disk Utility, you have the option to format your (internal/external) hard drive with APFS file system.
 APFS file system has its own advantages & disadvantages.
-This blog will not speak about Pros & Cons of APFS in detail.
+This blog will not speak about the Pros & Cons of APFS in detail.

-Instead, it will inform you how to recover missing and deleted data from APFS file system on macOS High Sierra.
+Instead, it will inform you how to recover missing and deleted data from the APFS file system on macOS Mojave 10.14.

 Step 1.
 Download and install the software on your system